I care a great deal about our precious, beautiful Earth, and I am passionate about protecting it.

 The cardstock and box board I use inside my book covers, bookmarks and other items is genuine 100% post-consumer-waste recycled material.

 The natural grey-brown paper I use for pages inside my standard spiral notebooks is also 100% post-consumer-waste recycled paper, made here in Australia by Ecocern.
-I also use this paper for a lot of my business stationery and invoices.

 When sourcing more specialised papers, such as those used in art books or albums, I try to use paper with as much recycled content as possible.